Clourynth/game_cpusets/README.md

 ## **Features**
 - Immediate effect and simple to use.
 - Freedom to select which games the optimizations apply to.
-- The optimization takes effect only during gameplay and reverts to default settings when the game is closed to save battery.
+- The optimization takes effect only during gameplay and reverts to default settings when not in a game to save battery.
 - Enhances gaming performance for smoother gameplay, especially on older CPU architectures like Cortex-A53 and Cortex-A73.
 - Provides more consistent performance during long gaming sessions.
 (Pair this module with thermal mods module to achieve this).
 - Improves responsiveness for a better gaming experience.